thecircleisround/Python-Contactually-Wrapper/README.md

 # Python Contactually Wrapper
  Feature complete wrapper module for the Contactually API v2.

+ Clone repository or install with

+ <code> pip install py-contactually </code>

 Use the Contactually API documentation (https://developers.contactually.com/reference) as a reference for available endpoints and the data associated with each.
 With a few exceptions, module methods are aligned with the requests as listed on the reference page.

 To begin using import the Contactually class: